Summersby95/meade-product-app/README.md

 After sitting down with stakeholders from the different departments in the company we agreed on the above process flow that the application should enforce on the new product acquisition process.

+#### Process Flow Steps

+1. A member of the commercial team obtains a contract for a new product/line with a customer.
+2. The commercial team member creates a new product in the application and fills in all the information they have for the product at that point in time.
+3. This sends out notifications to all other relevant teams and departments to inform them of the new product.
+4. Other team members can log into the application and review the information submitted so far.
+5. They can then submit the information that they are responsible for to the application.
+6. This sends out another notification, notifying the relevant team members that a product has been updated.
+7. Once all departments have submitted their required information for the product, the commercial team can sign off on the product as *Production Ready*

 ### Wireframing

 ### Data Structure